PolyNoradrenalin/Shared-MDVRP/README.md

 When all the dependencies are installed, you can build the project with CMake.

 ## Usage
+> For the moment, the instances file are hard-coded in the main.cpp file.
+Be sure to change the path to the instances and recompile.

 Before launching the .exe, you need a `params.json` file in the same directory as the .exe.
 This file stores the configuration for the GA such as the number of generation or the population size.
 An example of this file can be found in the `params.json` file in the root directory.